VinhKietLa/Vinhs-README-Generator/sampleREADME.md

 ## Description

-A USER CAN SPIN THE WHEEL AND WIN A PRIZE
+It allows the user to spin a wheel and win a prize!

 ## Installation

-to install run NPM naruto
+Run NPM NARUTO

 ## Usage

-Once installed, open index.html in live server and follow on screen instructions
+Once installed open index.html in live server and follow on screen instructions

 ## Contributing

-You can create a pull request
+You can create a PR

 ## Tests

-No tests are available right now
+No tests available right now.

 ## Questions